yegor256/requs/src/jekyll/_posts/2014/jun/2014-06-01-example-facebook.md

     "finding him in a list of all registered users";
   2. The user creates the invitation.
 UC3/2 when "the user is banned by the friend":
-  1. Fail since "the user is not allowed to invite this friend".
+  1. Fail as "the user is not allowed to invite this friend".

 UC4 where User (a user) accepts Invitation (an invitation):
   1. The user reads the invitation;